-Shout out.
-So often we forget that the most obvious answer is right in front of us: Recognizing employees for a job well done can be as simple as calling them out on a team Zoom call, a hand-written note, or a personal call.
+So often we forget that the most obvious answer is right in front of us.
+Recognizing employees for a job well done can be as simple as calling them out on a team Zoom call, a hand-written note or a personal call.

-Buy them lunch.
 If your employees are working remotely, in the office, or a mix of both, organize a lunchtime e-conference call to gather your team around the digital table.
-Consider buying gift cards from local eateries that have been struggling due to COVID-19 and use meal delivery services like Postmates and Doordash to make meal management simple.
+You can consider buying gift cards from local eateries that have been struggling due to COVID-19 and use meal delivery services like Postmates and Doordash to make meal management simple.

-Digital gift cards.
-Employees like the freedom to choose the perks that best suit them: While someone might not need earbuds, he or she might want a digital assistant like an Amazon Echo instead—gift cards make it easy to give employees the perfect gift.
+Employees like the freedom to choose the perks that best suit them.
+While someone might not need earbuds, he or she might want a digital assistant like an Amazon Echo instead.
+Gift cards make it easy to give employees the perfect gift.

-Welcome back kits.
-When employees do return to the office, ease the transition with thoughtful (and functional) gift items like reusable/sustainable food storage containers for packing lunch, insulated drinkware, tote bags, notepads, and even PPE; and tech items like earbuds, web cameras and charging stations.
+When employees do return to the office, ease the transition with thoughtful (and functional) gift items like reusable/sustainable food storage containers for packing lunch, insulated drink ware, tote bags, notepads, and even PPE; and tech items like earbuds, web cameras and charging stations.

-Developing an online company store as part of your employee incentive program is an efficient way to manage it: you distribute digital gift credits and employees to use their “points” to purchase the branded swag and apparel or name-brand gifts they want—and it’s all managed virtually, which is a great fit for our current workplace situation.
+Developing an online company store as part of your employee incentive program is an efficient way to manage it.
+You distribute digital gift credits and employees to use their “points” to purchase the branded swag and apparel or name-brand gifts they want.
+Plus, it’s all managed virtually, which is a great fit for our current workplace situation.